obviouslynotraffa/Cybersecurity/6_exams/Crypto_Web/biscuit_parade/README.md

 ### 📄 Description

-IN THIS CHALLENGE YOU CANNOT LOOK AT THE webapp FOLDER!

 In order to get the points of this challenge, you need to provide a detailed description of the procedure that you used to get the flag.
 Otherwise we account for the flag as read by the web application folder itself.

-### 🔧 How to run
+### ⚙ How to run it

-In order to run the challenge you need to set up two environmental variables
+In order to run the challenge you need to set up two environmental variables:

 ```console
 $export FLASK_ENV=development
 $export FLASK_APP=app
 ```

-and run the local server with
+and run the local server with:

 ```console
 $cd webapp